Siganus sutor

 Siganus sutor, the shoemaker spinefoot rabbitfish ,whitespotted rabbitfish or African whitespotted rabbitfish, is a species of marine ray-finned fish, a rabbitfish belonging to the family Siganidae.
 It lives in Indo-Pacific coral reefs.
 It is endemic to the Indian Ocean, from Indonesia to Comoros.
-S. sutor is one of the commercial marine fishes, which is ubiquitously caught, in Tanzania and the entire East African coast of the Indian Ocean.
+S. sutor is one of the commercial marine fishes, which is ubiquitously caught in Tanzania and the entire East African coast of the Indian Ocean.
 S. sutor is among the most common fish species in the marine fisheries of Kenya, and accounts for around 40% of the artisanal fishery landings.
 Various fishing gears are used to target the siganids, but basket traps are the preferred ones.
 It is one of the mangrove/seagrass-associated coral reef fishes.
-This species inhabits littoral areas and its fin spines are venomous to humans.
+This species inhabits littoral areas, and its fin spines are venomous to humans.

 Taxonomy

-Siganus sutor was first formally described in 1835 as Amphacanthus sutor by the French zoologist Achilles Valenciennes with the type locality given as the Seychelles.
-The specific name sutor means "cobbler" or "shoemaker", a reference to the local name given to this species in the Seychelles and Mauritius cordonnier, which means a "shoemaker", being a name for rabbitfishes in the Seychellois Creole and Mauritian Creole languages.
-Valenciennes did not explain this but it is thought to refer to the sharp spines of these fishes which may have been used to puncture leather, like an awl.
+Siganus sutor was first formally described in 1835 as Amphacanthus sutor by the French zoologist Achilles Valenciennes, with the type locality given as the Seychelles.
+The specific name sutor means "cobbler" or "shoemaker", a reference to the local name given to this species in the Seychelles and Mauritius; and cordonnier means a "shoemaker", being a name for rabbitfishes in the Seychellois Creole and Mauritian Creole languages.
+Valenciennes did not explain this, but it is thought to refer to the sharp spines of these fishes which may have been used to puncture leather, like an awl.

 Description

-Siganus sutor has a maximum reported age of 3 years old.
+Siganus sutor has a maximum reported age of 3 years.

 The color patterns of the fish extend to the fins.
 During the daytime, the body of the S. sutor is usually a silver color with white spots.
 Sometimes there would be blue spots within the white spots.
 During night time, the fish has a mottled green or grey color.
 Siganus sutor has the ability to immediately change between these two color patterns.

 The spines of the Siganids are slender, pungent and venomous.
 Venom glands in the spines can cause great pain but are unlikely to be fatal to a healthy adult.

 S. sutor has a total of 13-14 dorsal spines, 10 dorsal soft rays, 7 anal spines, 9-10 anal soft rays and 23 vertebrae.
-Long flap of anterior nostril shortens as the fish ages.
+The long flap of the anterior nostril shortens as the fish ages.

 Distribution and habitat

-Siganus sutor occurs in the Western Indian Ocean off East Africa from Somalia to South Africa and around the islands of Madagascar, Réunion, Mauritius, the Comoros Islands, Rodrigues as well as in the Gulf of Aden off Yemen.
+Siganus sutor occurs in the Western Indian Ocean off East Africa, from Somalia to South Africa, and around the islands of Madagascar, Réunion, Mauritius, the Comoros Islands, Rodrigues, as well as in the Gulf of Aden off Yemen.
 Records elsewhere require confirmation.
-It is found at depths between 1 and 12 m in inshore areas and pn inner reefs.
+It is found at depths between 1 and 12 m in inshore areas and on inner reefs.
 It is frequently recorded in beds of seagrass.